-Staffed by registered nurses, this telephone service provides lab results, and answers to general or specific health-related questions.
-This service is available on weekdays from 9 a.m. to 12 noon and 1:15 to 8:30 p.m. during fall and spring semesters, and until 5 p.m. during the summer and semester breaks.
+Registered nurses staff this telephone service, providing lab results, and answers to health-related questions.
+Service is available on weekdays from 9 a.m. to 12 noon and 1:15 to 8:30 p.m. during fall and spring semesters, and until 5 p.m. during the summer and semester breaks.
 Call 353-5557.